skylight-hq/skylight.digital/pages/brand/outreach/outreach_types.md

 <div class="col-md-4" markdown="1">
 ## Online advertisement

-In web advertisements, we aim to clearly communicate our message and convince our audience to interact further.
+In online advertisements, we aim to clearly communicate our message and convince our audience to interact further.
 We use minimal text, graphic elements, and a call to action in order to help create a visually balanced design.
 </div>
 </div>